omalovichko/CodilityLessons/README.md

 * DiamondsCount: Given points on a plane, count the number of sets of four points that form regular diamonds.

 __Lesson 99 - Future training__
-* ArrayInversionCount: Compute number of inversion in an array.
 * PolygonConcavityIndex: Check whether a given polygon in a 2D plane is convex; if not, return the index of a vertex that doesn't belong to the convex hull.
 -->